suyashcjoshi/ringcentral-oauth-java/README.md

 1. Clone/Download this GitHub project
 2. Open the project in your favorate Java IDE and navigate to WebApp.java.
-3. Enter the values for the following two variables from your RingCentral Developer Application Settings (Sandbox Credentials) :
+3. Enter the values for the following two variables from your RingCentral Developer Application Settings - Sandbox Credentials.
+Optionally you can use Production Credentials as long as you change the `SERVER URL` field :

 ```java
   private static String CLIENT_ID = "RINGCENTRAL_APP_CLIENT_ID";